Johns-Costa/threadandrope/README.md

     - The radio buttons are customized as well to look the same way in every browser.
     - The submit button is animated on hover.
   - The page is responsive and look good on all common screen sizes.
-  - Submitting the form leads to the hidden thank you response page that contains "thank you" message.
+  - Submitting the form leads to the hidden thank you response page that contains a "thank you" message.

   ![Contact page](assets/images/order-page.png)
   ![Response page](assets/images/thankyou-page.png)